Multi-Package Orders

 Hypothesis: By adding a visual cue to indicate that an order contains multiple packages, users can easily understand that they have multiple packages arriving

-Wireframing in Figma and a couple roadblocks
+Wireframing in Figma & a Couple Roadblocks

-Wireframing in Figma and a couple roadblocks
+Wireframing in Figma & a Couple Roadblocks

 Idea 1: Package Summary

 The first concept explored summarizing package progress using numeric indicators such as “1 of 3 delivered.”
 This approach conflicted with existing UI patterns, as numeric badges were already reserved for cart and notification counts.
-Reusing them risked introducing new confusion rather than resolving the original problem.
-This became an important learning moment about respecting established design patterns.

 The first concept explored summarizing package progress using numeric indicators such as “1 of 3 delivered.”
 This approach conflicted with existing UI patterns, as numeric badges were already reserved for cart and notification counts.
-Reusing them risked introducing new confusion rather than resolving the original problem.
-This became an important learning moment about respecting established design patterns.

 Learnings: Good design isn’t just about adding clarity — it’s also about respecting established patterns.